tekore/Python/README.md

 ## Showcase
 ### Nagios-automation.py
 Notable libraries used:
-- subprocess
+- Subprocess

 Used to spawn SSH processes, redirect standard output to variables and redirect standard in to a pseudo-terminals.
-- pty
+- Pty

 Used to spawn pseudo-terminals as to allow the subprocess standard in to be written to.
-- threading
+- Threading

 Used to spawn processes on seperate threads as deamons, limit the number of threads active at a time with 'Semaphore' and temporarily lock data sets to prevent Race Conditions with 'Lock'.
-- queue
+- Queue

 Used to enable queueing of tasks in a thread safe manner.

 ## Maintainers